-Canadian junior hockey team bus crash kills 14
+Fourteen killed in Canadian youth hockey team bus crash

-TORONTO (Reuters) - Fourteen people were killed when a bus carrying a Canadian junior hockey team collided with a truck in Saskatchewan province, police said on Saturday, sending shock waves across the hockey-crazy nation.
+TISDALE, Saskatchewan (Reuters) - Fourteen people were killed when a bus carrying a Canadian junior hockey team collided with a truck in Saskatchewan province, police said on Saturday, sending shock waves across the hockey-loving nation.

-The Royal Canadian Mounted Police said in a statement that there were 28 people on the bus including the driver.
-Fourteen people were taken to various hospitals, with three in critical condition.
+there were 28 people on the bus including the driver.
+Fourteen survivors were taken to various hospitals, with three in critical condition.

 The bus was transporting the Humboldt Broncos ice hockey team when the accident occurred at about 5:00 p.m. on Friday near the Tisdale area, around 185 miles (300 km) north of Regina, the Canadian Press reported.